JumboCode/MA-STEM/README.md

 `/professionalpaths`: GET request that returns JSON data containing all Professionalpath objects in the database.

+	`/professionalpaths/create`: POST request that creates a new entry in the database.
+Takes four parameters, all of which are mandatory to create the entry: "name", "title", "description", and "contact".
+Returns status code 200 if successful.

+	`/professionalpaths/delete`: POST request that deletes an entry from the database.
+Takes one mandatory
+	parameter: "id", which is the id of the database entry to be deleted.
+Returns status code 200 if successful or 404 if the entry with the given id is not found.

+	`/professionalpaths/update`: POST request that updates an entry in the database.
+It takes one mandatory parameter, "id", which is the id of the database entry to be updated, and four optional parameters, "name", "title", "description", and "contact", which, if given, will update their respective fields in the entry.
+Returns status code 200 if successful or 404 if the entry with the given id is not found.

 Note -- you'll need to seed the database to be able to see these come back!
 Run `rake db:seed` to seed the database, then `rails server` to start the server.
 If you hit `localhost:3000/resources` you should see the JSON response!

 ## Additional Documentation